afsc-assessments/ebswp_2023/doc/EBSpollock.md

 ### Changes in the assessment methods

-There were some changes to the assessment model.
+There were some minor changes to the assessment model.
 We added the facility to incorporate a full time and age varying matrix of natural mortality rates to be specified (previously we used a time-constant vector of natural-mortality-at-age).
 This was done to provide an alternative evaluation of the output from the multi-species trophic model (CEATTLE; this volume).
 Also, new information is becoming available on the relative availability of pollock to our bottom trawl  survey gear.
-To make comparisons, control over the way selectivity in that survey impacts the relative "catchability" for key age groups was modified and evaluated against the results from the availability study.
+To make comparisons, we added control over the way selectivity in that survey impacts the relative "catchability" for key age groups.
 The control allows an approach to approximate the relative amount of process error to allow for selectivity changes (previously, the process error variance was specified through the ascending logistic parameters).
+This allowed us to compare results from an availability study that is presently being completed.

-We contineud to refine treatment of survey data via spatial-temporal models for  creating an alternative index including the broader region of the northern Bering Sea.
-Additionally, we applied the VAST model to age-specific data to derive alternative estimates of age composition data for
-the bottom-trawl survey.
+We continued to refine treatment of survey data via spatial-temporal models for  creating an alternative index including the broader region of the northern Bering Sea.
+Additionally, we applied the VAST model to age-specific data to derive alternative estimates of age composition data for   the bottom-trawl survey.
 Preliminary results from applying spatial smoothers to the acoustic index was also provided as a sensitivity.

 ## Summary of EBS pollock results
+The following table applies for Model 16.1, the model used for last year's assessment advice.
+An alternative table is provided for this same model but uses the VAST-treated survey data and includes the Northern Bering Sea is provided at the end of this draft.
+Here, the ABC recommendation reflects the Tier 3 estimate.

 \begin{table}[ht]
 \centering